December 6, Reading 1 – 2 Chronicles 36

 SJA Notes

-This was a good covenant that Josiah made with the Lord.
+Josiah made a good covenant with the Lord (and with the people).
 We see true worship, we see humility before the word of the Lord, we see the people turning back to the Lord and idolatry put away and torn down.

 It was a good covenant that the king made.